iltonkp/labseq-api-interview/README.md

 ## Access the api

 To access the api you can use a browser or any tools to make request HTTP like Postman, Insomnia or similar.
-Use this
-<a hrf="http://localhost:8080/labseq/{n}">url</a> in your request.
+Use this [url](http://localhost:8080/labseq/{n}) in your request.
 Bellow stay shared the example to request using curl:

 ```sh
 curl -X 'GET' 'http://localhost:8080/labseq/10000' -H 'accept:application/json'